algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     }

     /**
-     * Returns true if the key is contained in the BinarySearchTree.
+     * Returns true if the key is contained in the BinarySearchTreeMap.
      * @param key, the key to be searched for
-     * @return true if the key is contained in the BinarySearchTree,
+     * @return true if the key is contained in the BinarySearchTreeMap,
      *         false otherwise
      * @throws IllegalArgumentException if the key is null */